 PRINCIPAL DUTIES & RESPONSIBILITIES

-1. Meet Needs of Client
+1. Meet Needs of Program participants

 2. Meets Shelter Program Needs